← My Learning Podcast

 Sarah

-If someone could only implement one thing from this book, what should it be?
+If someone could only implement one piece of advice from this book, what should it be?

 Sarah